What is Personal Branding?

 - If you run your own business what are your corporate brand values?
 This is also applicable if you are employed.

-- Choose 3 – 5 words that represent how you would like to be perceived – how would these words look and sound?
+- Choose 3 – 5 words that would represent these values and how would these words look and sound?

 For example, if your words are: “professional”, “friendly” and “successful”, you are unlikely to be believed if you are wearing dirty, scruffy clothes with unwashed hair – even if you do have a fabulous website!